---->

 behaviour, perhaps even defying logic.
 Little effort was put into

-developing Newtonian physics, and instead new physics theories were
+trying to develop Newtonian physics, and instead new tricky physics theories were

-developed - by returning to the Kepler method of trying to produce
+developed - mostly by returning to the early-Kepler method of trying to produce

-mobile-mass ether was to H.A.Lorentz a rather different
+mass-in-motion.
+And Descartes mobile-indiscriminate-push-matter ether was to H.A.Lorentz a

-'force-ether' present everywhere and basically immobile with light
+rather different 'force-ether' present everywhere and basically immobile-discriminate-push-energy

-being an ether wave, and Einstein at first took that as proven and
+with light being an ether wave, and Einstein at first took that as proven

-the velocity of light with respect to the ether is a constant,
+the absolute velocity of light with respect to the ether is a constant,

 independent of the motion of the source of light or the observer.

-Lorentz took the ether as being the ONLY valid inertial frame of
+Lorentz took the ether as being the ONLY valid non-accelerating

-By 1905 Einstein had concluded that the immobile Lorentz ether
+By 1905 Einstein had seemingly somehow concluded that the immobile Lorentz ether

-was disproved by the Mitchelson-Morley experiment and that light
+was disproved by the Michelson-Morley experiment and that light

 was not an ether wave, and that any observer frame of reference in

-which Newton's law of inertia holds (for some period of time) is an
+which Newton's law of inertia holds for that observer (for some period of time)

-inertial frame of reference.
-All observer frames of reference (and
+is an 'inertial frame of reference'.
+And all observer frames of reference (and

 Einstein in 1905 asserted that all the laws of physics take the